psuanm5030/beautiful-jekyll/professional-portfolio.md

 ### Customer Call Analysis

 **Problem:** The need to understand sentiment from our customers and predict future issues was of high priority.
-Calls from customers were being logged but several attempts to extract insights from this data were unsuccessful, mostly due to the low volume of calls.
+Calls from customers were being logged but several attempts to extract insights from this data were unsuccessful (mostly due to the low volume of calls).
 Current intelligence consisted of a weekly email to leaders showing calls per call type and product.
 There wasn't anything that actually communicated a trend or alerted stakeholders when a product or area was out of bounds.
 Further, this dashboard needed to be consumed by an audience of both analysts and executives.

 **Solution:** As the data was limited in detail and low volume, we determined that a focused dashboard, comparing the near-term to long-term averages, was ideal.
-This not only surfaced the needed insights (while avoiding the low volume issue) but was also valuable to the various audiences (from customer support rep to executive).
-Additionally we built a pipeline that automated the extraction, transformation and storage of the data, such that the data could be viewed hourly (as opposed to the weekly standard).
+This not only surfaced the needed insights (while avoiding the low volume issue), but was also valuable to the various audiences (from customer support rep to executive).
+Additionally we built a pipeline that automated the extraction, transformation, and storage of the data, such that the data could be viewed hourly (as opposed to the weekly standard).

 **Impact:** This dashboard was praised for the simplicity and insights generation — for multiple stakeholders.
 It was also determined that this new process saved over 12 hours per month and exposed the data for further usages.